 - The 2023 general government primary outcome, as published in the context of the 1st EDP notification (22.04.2024), outperformed the projection included in 2024 Budget and recorded a surplus of 1.9% of GDP mainly on account of higher than expected tax revenues, as well as primary expenditure containment due to delays in the hiring process of public employees as well as lower energy prices. - According to the Stability Programme 2024, the general government primary outcome is estimated at a primary surplus of 2.1% of GDP in 2024 and in 2025 (on the back of improved economic growth +2.5% in 2024 and +2.6% in 2025).
 Public debt as a share of GDP is projected at 152.7% of GDP, in 2024, and at 146.3% of GDP in 2025.
 The fiscal outlook is assessed to be in line with the provisions of the revised Stability and Growth Pact. - Energy measures in 2024 largely unwind and are exclusively targeted to low income groups, fully financed by resources of the Green Transition Fund. - Fiscal measures: Explicitly reported in the Budget 2024 fiscal measures amount to 1.1% of GDP in 2024 (i.e. unified payment reform for public employees, increased tax-free threshold for families, extension of the maternity leave for self-employed and farmers to 9 months, reduction of property tax by 10% for insured residencies and a permanent reduction of VAT rates in transport and tourism).
 Additionally, the 2024 Budget incorporates the cost of the financial support and repairs in key infrastructure and accommodation that was decided following the multiple natural disasters this summer (0.3% and 0.1% of GDP in 2023 and 2024 respectively).
 Finally, the 2024 budget contains fiscal interventions designed to combat tax evasion.
-Amongst them, the reform of the taxation of the self-employed is expected to secure additional revenues of at least €600 million, which will fund the reduction of the special levy on the self-employed (lump-sum tax of selfemployed) as well as health and education costs.
+Amongst them, the reform of the taxation of the self-employed is expected to secure additional revenues of at least €600 million, which will fund the reduction of the special levy on the self-employed (lump-sum tax of self-employed) as well as health and education costs.
 On top of the above measures, the Stability Programme 2024 incorporates new targeted measures, i.e. the increase of birth benefit, the increase of hospital doctors' compensation and the return of special diesel levy to farmers, as well as the increase of the nationally financed public investment budget expenditure.
 All these measures amount to 0.2% of GDP which is projected to be financed by the positive carry over effect of tax collections.
 In August, the government announced a series of support measures for those affected by the recent wildfires.
-However, their cost will be covered by a dedicated provision in the 2024 budget catering for natural disasters.
-In September, based on the overperformance of the tax revenue, the government announced additional one-off measures for 2024 amounting €0.2 bn (low-income pensioners' support and disability benefits) and permanent measures for 2025 amounting €1.22 bn (reduction by 1pp in social security contributions, pension increases by 2.3% and abolition of the lump-sum tax of the self-employed).
-Also, a supplementary public investment budget in 2024 of €0.9 bn was announced, to be financed by increased tax revenue receipts.
+However, their cost has already been accounted for by a dedicated provision of €300 million in the 2024 budget catering for natural